Nishanth009/vizexpln/README.md

 # Load a Pandas DataFrame from a CSV file
 df = pd.read_csv("abc.csv")

-# Create an instance of the AnalysisUI class
+# Create an instance of the VizUI class
 ui = VizUI(df)

 # Show the user interface